Lee Crandall Park, M.D.

 RESEARCH

-1. Participation as therapist in Dr. Jerome Frank’s study of placebo effect: 1959.
+- Participant in Dr. Jerome Frank’s study of placebo effect: 1959.

-3. Methionine ingestion in schizophrenic patients treated with monoamine oxidase inhibitors, USPHS Grant MH-5521: l96l-l962.
+- Methionine Ingestion in Schizophrenic Patients treated with Monoamine Oxidase Inhibitors, USPHS Grant MH-5521: l96l-l962.
 (With S.S.
 Kety, M.D. and R.J.
 Baldessarini, M.D.)

 BIBLIOGRAPHY